nodejs/node/doc/api/modules.markdown

 ## Addenda: Package Manager Tips

-If you were to build a package manager, the tools above provide you with all you need to very elegantly set up modules in a folder structure such that they get the required dependencies and do not conflict with one another.
+The semantics of Node's `require()` function were designed to be general enough to support a number of sane directory structures.
+Package manager programs such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node modules without modification.

+Below we give a suggested directory structure that could work:

-Let's say that we wanted to have the folder at `/usr/lib/<some-program>/<some-version>` hold the contents of a specific version of a package.
+Let's say that we wanted to have the folder at `/usr/lib/node/<some-package>/<some-version>` hold the contents of a specific version of a package.

 Packages can depend on one another.
-So, in order to install package `foo`, you may have to install a specific version of package `bar`.
+In order to install package `foo`, you may have to install a specific version of package `bar`.
 The `bar` package may itself have dependencies, and in some cases, these dependencies may even collide or form cycles.

-Since Node looks up the `realpath` of any modules it loads, and then looks for their dependencies in the `node_modules` folders as described above, this situation is very simple to resolve with the following
+Since Node looks up the `realpath` of any modules it loads (that is, resolves symlinks), and then looks for their dependencies in the `node_modules` folders as described above, this situation is very simple to resolve with the following architecture:
-architecture:

-* `/usr/lib/foo/1.2.3/` - Contents of the `foo` package, version 1.2.3.
+* `/usr/lib/node/foo/1.2.3/` - Contents of the `foo` package, version 1.2.3.
-* `/usr/lib/bar/4.3.2/` - Contents of the `bar` package that `foo` depends on.
+* `/usr/lib/node/bar/4.3.2/` - Contents of the `bar` package that `foo` depends on.
-* `/usr/lib/foo/1.2.3/node_modules/bar` - Symbolic link to
+* `/usr/lib/node/foo/1.2.3/node_modules/bar` - Symbolic link to
-  `/usr/lib/bar/4.3.2/`.
+  `/usr/lib/node/bar/4.3.2/`.
-* `/usr/lib/bar/4.3.2/node_modules/*` - Symbolic links to the packages
+* `/usr/lib/node/bar/4.3.2/node_modules/*` - Symbolic links to the packages
   that `bar` depends on.

 Thus, even if a cycle is encountered, or if there are dependency conflicts, every module will be able to get a version of its dependency that it can use.

-When the code in the `foo` package does `require('bar')`, it will get the version that is symlinked into `/usr/lib/foo/1.2.3/node_modules/bar`.
-Then, when the code in the `bar` package calls `require('quux')`, it'll get the version that is symlinked into `/usr/lib/bar/4.3.2/node_modules/quux`.
+When the code in the `foo` package does `require('bar')`, it will get the version that is symlinked into `/usr/lib/node/foo/1.2.3/node_modules/bar`.
+Then, when the code in the `bar` package calls `require('quux')`, it'll get the version that is symlinked into `/usr/lib/node/bar/4.3.2/node_modules/quux`.

-Furthermore, to make the module lookup process even more optimal, rather than putting packages directly in `/usr/lib`, we could put them in `/usr/lib/node_modules/<name>/<version>`.
+Furthermore, to make the module lookup process even more optimal, rather than putting packages directly in `/usr/lib/node`, we could put them in `/usr/lib/node_modules/<name>/<version>`.
 Then node will not bother looking for missing dependencies in `/usr/node_modules` or `/node_modules`.

-In order to make modules available to the node repl, it might be useful to also add the `/usr/lib/node_modules` folder to the `NODE_PATH` environment variable.
+In order to make modules available to the node REPL, it might be useful to also add the `/usr/lib/node_modules` folder to the `$NODE_PATH` environment variable.
 Since the module lookups using `node_modules` folders are all relative, and based on the real path of the files making the calls to `require()`, the packages themselves can be anywhere.